 CCCOne is not used by the motor vehicle industry.
 Used car dealers do not use CCCOne to determine what to sell a vehicle for.
 They do use JD Power’s database (which was formerly NADA).
 There is a cost to access the database that car dealers use.
 However, you can buy a report for a few dollars.
 The prices generated by this system are much more accurate as it includes actual sales data.
 Also, the mileage adjustments are consistently applied.

+Sometimes insurance companies try to deduct storage fees, towing fees, or other collision repair fees from your total loss settlement.
 Read this article if your insurance company is threatening to deduct storage fees from your total loss settlement.

 Call us at (407) 848-5800